SirDukey/Novus_recording_system/README.md

 name_dab.py is used to start conversion from the DAB+FM usb dongle to an ip stream

 ## Dependancies
-* DAB+FM usb dongle for stations that do not have an internet stream
+* DAB+FM (Realtek 2832) usb dongle for stations that do not have an internet stream
-* rtl_fm for accessing the usb dongle fm stream
+* rtl_fm (found in rtl-sdr) for accessing the usb dongle fm stream

 ## TODO:
 * logs